jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/README.md

 # Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture
-#Introduction
+# Introduction
-This repository provides the source code and raw datasets of the project "Visual Sentiment Analysis Using Different Neural Network Architecture".Now-a-days, sentiment analysis and transfer learning has become a famous topic in computer vision.
+This repository provides the source code and raw datasets of the project "Visual Sentiment Analysis Using Different Neural Network Architecture".
+Visual Sentiment Analysis is the process of detecting and understanding human emotions from visual data, such as images or videos.
+It involves using computer vision and machine learning techniques to analyze facial expressions, body language, and other visual cues to infer the emotional state of individuals depicted in the images.
+Transfer learning is a machine learning technique where a model trained on one task is reused or adapted as a starting point for a different but related task.
+Instead of training a model from scratch, transfer learning leverages knowledge gained from solving one problem and applies it to a different but related problem.

+Now-a-days, Visual sentiment analysis and transfer learning has become a famous topic in computer vision.
 We are proposing a comparative analysis of the neural network models with the help of transfer learning and how this transfer learning is impacting the field of visual sentiment analysis.We are also proposing how the histogram analysis and different hyperparameters are impacting the models performance.
 # Architecture

 The Evaluation will be done on two different stages:
 ![Transfer Learning Algorithms](https://github.com/jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/assets/146418350/e31716a8-b9d0-4578-bfe4-899c6bcc2aa5)
 ![Transfer Learned Mode](https://github.com/jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/assets/146418350/a57ac5e7-9046-4c24-838f-15a689ec0e60)
 # Data

 The Karolinska Directed Emotional Faces (KDEF) is a set of totally 4900 pictures of human facial expressions.The KDEF and AKDEF materials were produced in 1998 and have since then been freely shared within the research community.
 By today, KDEF has been used in more than 1500 research publications.
 If you wish to find out for which these are, and for what purposes they materials have been used, you can browse the existing publications on google scholar and also a similiar work here(https://www.mdpi.com/2079-9292/10/9/1036).
 This dataset that we have used in our experiment is the subset of the KDEF dataset and it contains 2940 images(each class contains 420 images).
 The emotion levels are divided into seven catagories(anger,fear, disgust, happy, sad, surprise, neutral)